dereuromark/cakephp-tools/docs/Authentication/LoginLink.md

 ```

 Now you should be able to log your users in on top of classic form login.

+Note: It is advised to set a `url` here, and to the login url.
+This way it will not collide
+with other pages and possible `token` query strings.

 ### Email confirmation